libp2p/universal-connectivity-workshop/en/js/08-final-checkpoint/lesson.md

 3. **Handles Connections**: Connect to remote peers and manage connection lifecycle
 4. **Implements Messaging**: Send and receive chat messages via Gossipsub
 5. **Provides User Feedback**: Print meaningful status messages for all events
+6. **Connects to Checker**: Successfully dial into the checker and join the chat room

 ### Requirements Checklist